CoolCreasu/Traffic-Light/README.md

 - 2s yellow
 - 5s red
 - 2s yellow
+When the button is pressed the traffic light will go into the maintenance state.
+The cycle of the maintenance state is as follows:
+- 1s yellow on
+- 1s yellow off
 ## Parts Required
 - 1 Lolin D32 board
 - 3 Leds (Red, Yellow, Green)